fstarnaud/ozp-documentation-wiki/Developer_Setup.md

 These are the same steps for Center, HUD, Webtop and IWC.
 Just change the director for the different products

 1. Fork the ozp-center repo
- * Fork the ozp-center repo at https://github.com/ozone-development/ozp-center
+ * Fork the ozp-center repo at `https://github.com/ozone-development/ozp-center`
- * You should now have a clone of the ozp-center repo in your profile directory that you have full commit access to
+ * You should now have a clone of the `ozp-center` repo in your profile directory to which you you have full commit access
-2. clone your fork of ozp-center
+2. clone your fork of `ozp-center`
  * `git clone https://github.com/<username>/ozp-center`
-3. from the ozp-center directory run the following commands
+3. from the `ozp-center` directory run the following commands
  * `npm install`
  * `node -v`
  * `npm -v`